 RE at Renhold aims for children to investigate and reflect on some of the most fundamental questions asked by people.
-Our Mission Statement and School Values underpin everything that we do.
+Our Vision and School Values underpin everything that we do.
 We are an inclusive school, where everyone has a valuable contribution to make to our school community – we recognise that for many of our families faith is important, whilst other may have none.

 We endeavour to develop the children’s knowledge and understanding of the major world faiths.
 This provides the children with the opportunity to explore and understand the different cultures and beliefs that surround us all in our local and global society.
 We provide opportunities for children to develop a sound knowledge not only of Christianity but also of other world religions.